graphile/graphile.github.io/src/pages/postgraphile/production.md

 ## Production Considerations

-When it comes time to deploy your PostGraphile application in production, there's a few things you'll want to think about including topics such as logging, security and stability.
+When it comes time to deploy your PostGraphile application to production, there's a few things you'll want to think about including topics such as logging, security and stability.
 This article outlines some of the issues you might face, and how to solve them.